tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnRocketLaunched works!"
 ```

- * Called when a player launches a rocket
+ * Called when the player launches a rocket
  * No return behavior

 ## OnRunPlayerMetabolism